-For me, artistic influences in art work are, of course, spontaneous.
+For me, artistic influences in my art work are, of course, spontaneous.

 For example, I don’t like if there is an intention present, to create art in some specific style or period, or movement.
 For me this process is instinctive, and I first create, and latter leave classifying my art to the experts in this field.
 I have no idea to become a representative of any style or something like that.